-I am Harsh Kumar, a post-doctoral fellow at CFA/Harvard College Observatory in Harvard University.
+I am Harsh Kumar, a post-doctoral fellow at CFA/Harvard College Observatory - Harvard University and the NSF-IAIFI institute.

 Here at Harvard University, I work on various aspects of Astrophysics.
 My primary interests revolve around the study of transients, including the hydrogen-poor superluminous supernovae, tidal disruption events, and the optical counterpart of Gravitational Waves.
-In the past, I have worked on automating the GROWTH-India Telescope, which is India's first fully robotic telescope, the study of Gamma-ray bursts afterglows, and other fast-decaying transients in the optical regime.
+In the past, I have worked on automating the GROWTH-India Telescope, India's first fully robotic telescope, as well as studies of gamma-ray bursts afterglows and other fast-decaying transients in the optical regime.
 I was part of the core team that handled the nightly observations and development of GROWTH-India operations.

 Image: GROWTH-India telescope at Hanle, ladakh